T. Christian Miller

-T. Christian Miller is an investigative reporter, editor, author, and war correspondent for ProPublica.
+T. Christian Miller (born 1970) is an American investigative reporter, editor, author and war correspondent for ProPublica.
 He has focused on how multinational corporations operate in foreign countries, documenting human rights and environmental abuses.
 Miller has covered four wars—Kosovo, Colombia, Israel and the West Bank, and Iraq.
 He also covered the 2000 presidential campaign.
 He is also known for his work in the field of computer-assisted reporting and was awarded a Knight Fellowship at Stanford University in 2012 to study innovation in journalism.
 In 2016, Miller was awarded the Pulitzer Prize for Explanatory Journalism with Ken Armstrong of The Marshall Project.
 In 2019, he served as a producer of the Netflix limited series Unbelievable, which was based on the prize-winning article.
 In 2020, Miller shared the Pulitzer Prize for National Reporting with other reporters from ProPublica and The Seattle Times.
 With Megan Rose and Robert Faturechi, Miller co-won the 2020 award for his reporting on United States Seventh Fleet accidents.